krossenheim/promote_me_not/README.md

 Initially started on this because I did not like linkedin's job promotion feature.

-The idea is to also pull other offers from different job boards.
+The idea is to also pull other offers from different job boards, and attempt to collate them (Same job offer different board)

-Then, the scraped offers could be presented with live filtering (as opposed to say a vanilla django view)
+Then, the scraped offers could be presented with live filtering.